 Deliver learning and training needs for City and Guilds qualifications at the correct level and subject – Reading, Writing and/or Speaking & Listening working to the appropriate GLH.

-Provide underpinning knowledge and skills ensuring it is , mapped to the Core Curriculum standards.
+Provide underpinning knowledge and skills ensuring it is mapped to the Core Curriculum standards.

 Prepare and adapt teaching materials including handouts, assignments, booklists and assessment papers, to enable all learners to progress.